Choosing a rug to match your floor type

 Of course, a safe bet when buying a rug is to choose either white, black, or grey, which tend to go with anything.
 White shaggy rugs look great and will bring a cosy, traditionalist vibe to your room — particularly desirable in the living room or bedroom.

 This Mehari Rug 23109 6278 with hints of brown and grey would be a fantastic choice for a room decorated with a cream colour, particularly if that also extended to the carpet.
-Its fluffy texture would contrast well with a short-piled carpet.
+Its dense fluffy texture would contrast well with a short-piled carpet.

 Alternatively, the Arabesque Rust Wool Rug is thick enough to add an element of warmth to the room, but not too thick as to flood the room with textures.
 The contrasting rust-orange and white colours with the elegant pattern make this a classy rug for a proud home.